 Although there may be hundreds of factors why your Cleveland home’s central air conditioner may need to be looked at by a certified contractor, there are several reasons that are fairly common.
-Identifying them may help you to understand what a technician is referring to when they outline the options for correcting the problem.
-Here are the top 5 list of problems that may result in a system’s failure.
+Identifying them may create some personal understanding what a technician is referring to when they address the routes for fixing the problem.
+Here are the top 5 list of problems that may cause your air conditioning system to break down.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

-Bad, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
-Bad wiring often prevents the system from getting power or can short the circuit breaker.
+Bad, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Bad wiring can prevent the system from getting power or can short the circuit breaker.

-Refrigerant (also known as Freon) is the chemical that cools the air inside your air conditioning system.
-Reduced levels of refrigerant could imply a leak or problem with the refrigerant system.
+Refrigerant (also known as Freon) is the chemical that cools the air in your air conditioning system.
+Low refrigerant could imply a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, typically that means there is a leak.
-All refrigerant leaks should be detected and repaired.
+All refrigerant leaks should be found and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside air conditioner unit not functional